+The product design and development teams benefit the most from Big Data.
 The amount of data generated by industries is enormous and is constantly increasing.
 Some industries generate up to 8 gigabytes of data per day.
-Heterogenous industrial data must be strategically managed to support intelligent and timely business decisions.
-This is where the role of a data historian becomes critical for smooth integration, storage, and access to various industrial nodes across the entire infrastructure.
+This data needs to be appropriately managed.
+Thus, the role of a data historian becomes critical for smooth integration, storage, and access of industrial data.

-Data historian is a part of industrial automation solutions that helps end-to-end data management.
-Digital transformation processes help industries make data-driven decisions for maximizing operational excellence and profit.
+Data historian is a part of industrial automation solutions and helps with end-to-end data management.
+This data is processed by digital transformation services to help industries make data-driven decisions for maximizing operational excellence and profit.
 Some advantages of deploying data historians are:

 1. Data accessibility: Data historians can collect data from multiple sources and store it in a structured and secure format.
-Object linking, OPC UA, etc., are some protocols that collect, analyze, and process to produce customized data output.
+Object linking, OPC UA, etc., are some protocols used to get the data ready for consumption.

-2. Cost reduction: Data compression algorithms used by data historians help store large data volumes efficiently for extended periods.
+2. Cost reduction: Data compression algorithms used by data historians help store large data volumes efficiently for more extended periods.
 The maintenance costs are reduced significantly by data compression.
-Moreover, databases can be accessed by systems like MRP, ERP, SCM, etc, which reduces data loss and integration costs.
+Moreover, databases can be accessed by systems like MRP, ERP, SCM, etc., which reduces data loss and data integration costs.

 Evolution of HISTORIAN with IIoT and Big Data

-Data historians had supported product design and development teams in industries since the 1970s, when the first general-purpose computers were introduced in the market.
+Data historians had supported product design and development teams in industries since the 1970s when the first general-purpose computers were introduced in markets.

-The older data systems were time-series databases that were deployed on the industry’s premiss.
-As a result, very little data was clocked, and the focus was on data visualizations only.
+The older data systems were time-series databases that were deployed on the industry’s premise.
+As a result, very little data was clocked, and the main focus was on data visualizations only.

-With the advancement in technologies and the onset of the digital world, the focus has shifted to cloud computing, artificial intelligence, and IIoT platforms.
-Due to these changes, the industrial engineering teams expect data historians to have enhanced data wrangling capabilities.
+With the advancement in technologies and the onset of the digital world, the focus has shifted to cloud computing, artificial intelligence, and IIoT platform.
+Due to these changes, the industrial engineering services teams expect data historians to have enhanced data wrangling capabilities.

 This includes data identification, metadata addition, data relationship mapping, and dataset mobilization to various servers.